iSPIRT/OCEN-Documentation/docs/4-ocen_components.md

 2. **Heartbeat and Analytics service** This service enables intrumentation across the loan journey and the requests for performance monitoring on the network and to drive business analytics.

-3. **Credit Gurantees service:** Verifies eligibility of a borrower for a credit gurantee.
+3. **Credit Gurantees service:** Verifies eligibility of a borrower for a credit gurantee with CGTMSE.

 3. **OCEN 4.0 APIs** API specification for the participants to communicate with each other and the OCEN components.